-■ Make sure each SCSI device connected to your Macintosh has its own, unique ID number from 0 to 6 (or from 1 to 6 if you have a second internal hard disk installed).
+• Make sure each SCSI device connected to your Macintosh has its own, unique ID number from 1 to 6.
 See the instructions that came with each SCSI device for information on checking and setting its SCSI ID number.

 IMPORTANT If you use two or more devices attached to the same SCSI interface with the same ID number, your equipment could malfunction and you could lose data as a result.